vard88508/vrc-osc-miband-hrm/README.md

 5. Wait about ~15s and done!
 Now you sending data about your heartrate to VRChat

 ## Tips
+- Don't forget to turn on OSC in action menu
-- RED_SIM's [Simple counter shader](https://patreon.com/posts/62864361) will help to display your heart rate to VRChat
+- RED_SIM's [Simple counter shader](https://patreon.com/posts/62864361) will help you to display your heart rate to VRChat